 Why Do Some Opinions Stay With Us for Decades?

 A few weeks ago, I was meeting with my team to discuss new ideas for my business.
+As we brainstormed, I found myself telling a story from middle school.

 Back then, a group of kids posted something cruel about me on the school's digital announcement board.
 I don't remember exactly what they wrote anymore, but I remember how it felt.
 I remember getting on the bus at the end of the day trying not to have an ugly cry.
 I remember feeling embarrassed and exposed.
-Mostly, I remember feeling like I didn't belong.

 School felt easy for some kids.
 They seemed to know where they fit.
 I didn't.